Language

 • This phenomenon has never been seen before in this region. (present perfect passive)

-3. Side-by-Side Comparison: When to use the past and past participle of See - "Saw" vs. "Seen"
+4. Comparison table about the past and past participle of See - "Saw" vs. "Seen"

 Feature